I don’t think that any Irish person ever gets bored of hearing shocking facts about Ireland.

 46. Ireland has its own ancient version of the Olympics called the Tailteann Games.

-47. In the 18th century, Cork was the largest exporter of butter in the world.
+47. In the 18th century, County Cork was the largest exporter of butter in the world.

 48. The Woodenbridge Hotel in Wicklow is the oldest hotel in Ireland.
 It opened in 1608.

-49. Lots of multinational companies set up offices in Ireland because of low tax rates.
+49. Lots of multinational companies set up offices in the Republic of Ireland because of low tax rates.

 There you have it, the top fifty Irish facts you probably didn’t know!
 How many of these facts were you aware of?